 - Foundations for Equitable Inclusive Education (6 hours)

 - Maximizing Google Classroom for Remote Learning (1.5 hours)

-- Paraeducators and Relationships (3 hours)
+- Paraeducators and the Teacher: Explaining Roles and Responsibilities (3 hours)

 - Paraeducators and Technology (1 hour)

 - Sensory Strategies in the Inclusive Classroom

 - Successful Inclusion of Students with Significant Disabilities (6 hours)